 Originally, this article was going to be titled “Why I Love Starbucks.”
 As a former barista, the company was good to me.
 Not only did I get cheap health insurance, great hours, and a flexible schedule but I got something that really helped me graduate college debt free: tuition reimbursement.

-I could wax poetic on why Starbucks is the perfect job for a college student, especially an Unbound student, but I’ll save that for another post.
+I could wax poetic, proclaiming the virtues of Starbucks—why it’s the perfect job for a college student, especially an Unbound student.
+But I’ll save that for another post.

 Some of them hand out big bucks to employees while others just pay $500 towards school, and some offer scholarships to children of their employees.
 Each program varies!
 If you really want to be strategic about saving money, check them out.